 - How did the Israeli far right react to the Oslo Accords?

 - Is Israel a democracy?
-Joseph

 - What was proposed at Taba?
-Sean

 - What sparked the second intifada?
-Jaylene
+Joseph

 - Why did Israel build a wall?